Snowflake-Labs/schemachange/README.md

 --- | ---
 -h, --help | Show the help message and exit
 -f ROOT_FOLDER, --root-folder ROOT_FOLDER| *(Optional)* The root folder for the database change scripts.
 The default is the current directory.
--a SNOWFLAKE_ACCOUNT, --snowflake-account SNOWFLAKE_ACCOUNT | The name of the snowflake account (e.g. abc123.east-us-2.azure).
+-a SNOWFLAKE_ACCOUNT, --snowflake-account SNOWFLAKE_ACCOUNT | The name of the snowflake account (e.g. xy12345.east-us-2.azure).
 See [Usage Notes for the account Parameter (for the connect Method)](https://docs.snowflake.com/en/user-guide/python-connector-api.html#label-account-format-info) for more details on how to structure the account name.
--u SNOWFLAKE_USER, --snowflake-user SNOWFLAKE_USER | The name of the snowflake user (e.g. DEPLOYER)
--r SNOWFLAKE_ROLE, --snowflake-role SNOWFLAKE_ROLE | The name of the role to use (e.g. DEPLOYER_ROLE)
+-u SNOWFLAKE_USER, --snowflake-user SNOWFLAKE_USER | The name of the snowflake user -r SNOWFLAKE_ROLE, --snowflake-role SNOWFLAKE_ROLE | The name of the role to use -w SNOWFLAKE_WAREHOUSE, --snowflake-warehouse SNOWFLAKE_WAREHOUSE | The name of the default warehouse to use.
+Can be overridden in the change scripts.
--w SNOWFLAKE_WAREHOUSE, --snowflake-warehouse SNOWFLAKE_WAREHOUSE | The name of the warehouse to use (e.g. DEPLOYER_WAREHOUSE)
+-d SNOWFLAKE_DATABASE, --snowflake-database SNOWFLAKE_DATABASE | The name of the default database to use.
+Can be overridden in the change scripts.
--c CHANGE_HISTORY_TABLE, --change-history-table CHANGE_HISTORY_TABLE | *(Optional)* Used to override the default name of the change history table (e.g. METADATA.SNOWCHANGE.CHANGE_HISTORY)
+-c CHANGE_HISTORY_TABLE, --change-history-table CHANGE_HISTORY_TABLE | *(Optional)* Used to override the default name of the change history table (which is METADATA.SNOWCHANGE.CHANGE_HISTORY)
 --vars VARS | *(Optional)* Define values for the variables to replaced in change scripts, given in JSON format (e.g. '{"variable1": "value1", "variable2": "value2"}')
+--create-change-history-table | *(Optional)* Create the change history table if it does not exist.
+The default is 'False'.
--ac, --autocommit | *(Optional)* A signal for Snowflake Python connector to enable autocommit feature for DML commands.
+-ac, --autocommit | *(Optional)* Enable autocommit feature for DML commands.
+The default is 'False'.
--v, --verbose | *(Optional)* Display verbose debugging details during execution
+-v, --verbose | *(Optional)* Display verbose debugging details during execution.
+The default is 'False'.

 ## Getting Started with snowchange